You can make homemade pizza easily and economically. You’ll save a ton of money and eat better pizza. Guaranteed.

 - If you don’t have a bread machine, this recipe is still delicious!
 Warm the water slightly and combine it with the olive oil, honey, and yeast.
 Let that rest for 5 minutes.
 Then add the flour and salt.
 Stir until you have a sticky dough but all the flour is incorporated.
 Turn it onto a floured surface and knead until the dough becomes elastic.
 Set into a greased bowl and allow to rise until doubled in bulk, about an hour.

 - When dough is ready, divide into portions.
 This makes six individual pizzas or three to four large.
 Shape each portion into a flat round.
 Place on a cookie sheet or pizza pan that has been greased and sprinkled with corn meal.
 Spread pizza crust with sauce.

-- To freeze the dough: divide the dough into portions BEFORE it finishes its first rise, about 20 minutes into it.
+- To freeze the dough: divide the dough into portions BEFORE it finishes its first rise cycle in the bread machine, about 20 minutes into it, if making dough by hand.
 Place each dough ball into a plastic sandwich bag and freeze immediately.
 To use later, remove the frozen dough ball from the packaging and allow to rise in a greased dish in the refrigerator overnight or at room temperature for about 6 hours.